usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

-## Select those with the greatest leverage
+## Step 3: Select those with the greatest leverage

 After identifying the range of influencers, you need to narrow down your list and choose those with the greatest leverage or impact over your issue or challenge.
 You may need to turn to your adviser or mentor for assistance in this process.